Asvix-04/Medibot-AI/CONTRIBUTING.md

-# Contributing to AI-Medical-Chatbot
+# Contributing to Medibot-AI

 First off, thanks for taking the time to contribute! 🎉

-The following is a set of guidelines for contributing to AI-Medical-Chatbot.
+The following is a set of guidelines for contributing to Medibot-AI.
 These are mostly guidelines, not rules.
 Use your best judgment, and feel free to propose changes to this document in a pull request.

 ## How Can I Contribute?

 ### Reporting Bugs

-This section guides you through submitting a bug report for AI-Medical-Chatbot.
+This section guides you through submitting a bug report for Medibot-AI.
 Following these guidelines helps maintainers and the community understand your report, reproduce the behavior, and find related reports.

 - **Ensure the bug was not already reported** by searching on GitHub under Issues.
 - If you're unable to find an open issue addressing the problem, open a new one.
 Be sure to include a **title and clear description**, as much relevant information as possible, and a **code sample** or an **executable test case** demonstrating the expected behavior that is not occurring.

 ### Suggesting Enhancements

-This section guides you through submitting an enhancement suggestion for AI-Medical-Chatbot, including completely new features and minor improvements to existing functionality.
+This section guides you through submitting an enhancement suggestion for Medibot-AI, including completely new features and minor improvements to existing functionality.

 - **Ensure the enhancement was not already suggested** by searching on GitHub under Issues.
 - If you find an enhancement that matches your suggestion, feel free to add your comments to the existing issue.